 The PROBLEM

-Restavek, meaning "to stay with" in Creole, are children who are given away by their parents to wealthy families because they do not have the resources to provide for them.
-Restavek children run the homes of the families they serve, receiving no pay.
-They are treated as domestic servants in exchange for a meager meal and a roof over their heads.
 Unfortunately, this form of slavery is socially accepted in Haitian culture as a consequence of extreme poverty.
 This is one of the reasons why Haiti is ranked #62 on the Global Slavery Index.
 There are currently 59,000 people in Haiti living in modern slavery.

 The restavek system in Haiti would not exist if desperate parents did not feel compelled to give their children away out of economic necessity.
 Haiti is the poorest country in the Western Hemisphere: